-The gamma ray detection aspect of the laboratory's research is focused on the discovery and development of new dense, high-Z\ semiconductor materials, such as cadmium zinc telluride (CdZnTe or CZT) and mercuric iodide (HgI2), and several scintillator materials including lanthanum tribromide (LaBr3) and cerium tribromide (CeBr3).
+The gamma ray detection aspect of the laboratory's research is focused on the discovery and development of new dense, high-Z semiconductor materials, such as cadmium zinc telluride (CdZnTe or CZT) and mercuric iodide (HgI2), and several scintillator materials including lanthanum tribromide (LaBr3) and cerium tribromide (CeBr3).
 Research conducted on large crystal growth with high-Z semiconductor and scintillator materials has produced large crystal ingot yields.
+(The atomic number which uniquely identifies a chemical element is represented by the symbol Z. Also known as the proton number, it is the number of protons found in the nucleus of an atom and identical to the charge number of the nucleus.)

-Gamma rays are electromagnetic radiation of high frequency (very short wavelength), that are produced by sub-atomic particle interactions such as electron-positron annihilation, radioactive decay, fusion and fission.
+Gamma rays are electromagnetic radiation of high frequency (very short wavelength) that are produced by sub-atomic particle interactions such as electron-positron annihilation, radioactive decay, fusion, and fission.
 Gamma radiation is highly penetrating photons, extremely energetic.
-To directly detect them is very difficult, however - a material with a high Z number is needed, representing a high number of neutrons and protons in the nucleus.
+To directly detect them is very difficult-a material with a high-Z number is needed, representing a high number of neutrons and protons in the nucleus.
 Those nuclei tend to stop gamma rays much better than other elements such as hydrogen or helium, for example.
 A crystal with a high-Z number converts the gamma rays from electromagnetic waves to excited electrons.
-The electrons move through the crystal or create light, one or the other, and produce something that is possible to be detected.
-If a crystal is very uniform, very homogeneous - it can be determined that a gamma ray interacted in the crystal by the effect that is observed in it.
+The electrons move through the crystal or create light-one or the other- and produce something that is possible to be detected.
+If a crystal is very uniform and very homogeneous, it can be determined that a gamma ray interacted in the crystal by the effect that is observed in it.